 Request official high school diploma or high school equivalency diploma and other previous college transcripts, if any, be sent to the Ellsworth Admissions Office.

 Certain degree programs require additional admission requirements.
 Please contact the Admissions Office for more information.

 Need more info?

-Students intending to complete a diploma or degree program are required to submit high school or GED transcripts.
-Students applying for financial aid must have a high school or GED transcript on file in the ECC Admissions Office.
+Students intending to complete a diploma or degree program are required to submit high school or HSED transcripts.
+Students applying for financial aid must have a high school or HSED transcript on file in the ECC Admissions Office.

 Students who want to take a class to transfer back to their primary college, or just need a course for personal interest, only need to submit an application for admission.
 Ellsworth refers to these students as “Guests.”

 Students currently enrolled in high school should have a 6th or 7th semester transcript sent and arrange to have a final transcript sent following graduation.

 A transcript from each college previously attended (if any) must be provided.
 These must be official, with college seal, sent directly from the college.
 It will be evaluated to see if any of the coursework will transfer into Ellsworth.

 What are these tests?

 ACT, COMPASS or ASSET scores are used for placement in classes; they are NOT admissions tests.
 ACT scores are not required for admission but may be submitted in place of taking Ellsworth’s COMPASS test.